 Fighting age-old stereotypes, women over 50 are now referred to as “The Elastic Generation” by research, data and innovation companies.
 But what does this mean?
-Simply put, older women are not letting their age define them — and it is certainly are not keeping them from being active and involved in their community.
+Simply put, older women are not letting their age define them — and it is certainly is not keeping them from being active and involved in their community.

-But this doesn’t mean our bodies are immune to the effects of age, even if we are fighting traditional aging norms.
-“For women, instead of being reactive, and being like, “Oh my god, it’s happening to me, what do I do?’
+But this does not mean our bodies are immune to the effects of age, even if we are fighting traditional aging norms.
+“For women, instead of being reactive, and being like, ‘Oh my god, it’s happening to me, what do I do?’
 It’s about anticipating it,” says Terri Ann Samuels, urogynecologist at Essentially You based in Houston.
 “It’s about looking at it from the perspective of, I’m going to go through this, what can I do to prepare myself?”
 For Samuels, this starts in our 30s.

 What Changes Can We Expect When We Get To Our Forties?

 Around 40, it is common to start experiencing drier skin that is harder to treat.
 The body’s production of elastin and collagen — we begin to lose collagen at the age of 20 — starts dropping, and our skin cell turnover dramatically reduces as well, which gives way to more dullness, dryness and fine lines and wrinkles.
-In fact, you may spot a few wrinkles here or there that showed as fine lines in your 30s but are now here to stay.
+In fact, you may spot a few wrinkles here or there that showed as fine lines in your 30s but are nowhere to stay.
 Age spots will also start becoming apparent, particularly in your hands.

-“The things that I hear most commonly is fatigue, the ‘I don’t have the get-up-and-go anymore,” says Samuels.
+“The things that I hear most commonly is fatigue, the ‘I don’t have the get-up-and-go anymore,’” says Samuels.
 “And the other thing would be the inability to lose weight, it’s not coming off the way it used to.”
 And one of the most common is weight gain around the abdomen.
 As we age, we lose muscle mass, which in turn decreases the rate our bodies use calories, making it harder to keep weight off.

 Hormonal Changes & Menopause

 The onset of menopause is different for every woman, sometimes occurring as earlier as the 30s and as late as the 60s.
 In the U.S., the average for the onset of menopause is 51.
 As women near menopause, they start experiencing what Samuels calls “the big four:” hot flashes, night sweats, depression and anxiety spurred on by a drop in estrogen as the ovaries stop producing eggs.
 Estrogen usually produces finer, softer hair, and testosterone the coarser kind, and the estrogen drop may cause testosterone to overpower.
-“A lot of women will start to grow more facial hair and start growing a little bit of mustache, and lose hair at the top of their heads, which is usually due to an imbalance between hormones.”
+“A lot of women will start to grow more facial hair and start growing a little bit of mustache, and loose hair at the top of their heads, which is usually due to an imbalance between hormones.”

 According to Samuels, most women in their 40s are extremely busy.
 They may have kids running around and/or they are executives at the apex of their careers, so sex becomes less of a priority.
 “It becomes harder to have orgasms,” she adds.
 “Vaginal dryness also becomes an issue because hormones are out of whack.
 Vaginal dryness is a function of your main stimulatory organ, which is your brain, and with additional [stress], they’re not as lubricated.”
 On top of that, for those women who have had vaginal births, it can result in laxity, which can also result in a bit of incontinence.